benmaclaurin/hanzigrid/README.md

 # Hanzi Grid
 ###### JS module for creating hanzi grids/tables

-This is a simple module (my first) which generates SVG-based hanzi grids/tables for Chinese language learners.
+This is a simple module which generates SVG-based hanzi grids/tables for Chinese language learners.
 You can use [Browserify](http://browserify.org) to require this module on the web.

 ## Install
 ```